 Immigrant visas for those seeking legal permanent residence "Green card" and possibly US citizenship.

 Nonimmigrant visas for temporary stays in the US where the visa typically has an expiration date.

-This brief list outlines some of the most common visa types.
-Contact us to review your unique situation for a customized solution to your needs.
+This guide outlines the most common visa types.
+Contact us for an immigration consultation to review your unique situation and goals.

 The E-2 nonimmigrant classification allows a national of a treaty country (a country with which the US maintains a treaty of commerce and navigation) to be admitted to the US when investing a substantial amount of capital in a US business.
 Certain employees of such a person or of a qualifying organization may also be eligible for this classification.

-To qualify for E-2 classification, the treaty investor must:
+To qualify for E2 visa classification, the treaty investor must:

 Be a national of a country with which the United States maintains a treaty of commerce and navigation.
 List of US Treaty countries.

 Have invested, or be actively in the process of investing, a substantial amount of capital in a bona fide enterprise in the US.

 Be seeking to enter the US solely to develop and direct the investment enterprise.
 This is established by showing at least 50% ownership of the enterprise or possession of operational control through a managerial position or other corporate device.

 Under this program, EB-5 visa entrepreneurs (and their spouses and unmarried children under 21) are eligible to apply for a green card (permanent residence) if they: